taanguyen/tipcalc/README.md

 # Tip Calculator
 Simple starter ios app for calculating tip<br>
 #### Features completed
-- selected tip amount is saved as default tip amount
+- selected tip amount is saved and displayed as default tip amount

 #### Features to be developed:
 - animated text